 Don’t panic just yet, though!
 According to the Washington State Department of Health, it’s still rare to get most STDs by kissing.2 But even if the chances are slim, it never hurts to be cautious.
 So here’s the lowdown on STDs that you need to watch out for while kissing.

-STDs That Can Be Spread By Kissing
+4 STDs That You Can Get From Kissing

 First up is herpes, an STD caused by the herpes simplex virus (HSV).
 There’s a good chance you’re familiar with HSV type 1 or oral herpes.
 This kind usually causes those pesky cold sores on the lips.
-HSV type 2 is genital herpes, which shows up as painful blisters on your buttocks, genitals, or anal area.
-However, (to complicate things further!) both oral and genital herpes can be caused by HSV type 1 or 2.3
+HSV type 2 is genital herpes, which shows up

 Since herpes sores contain virus-filled fluids, HSV can spread through direct contact.
 You can also get infected by someone who doesn’t have visible sores because the virus can be released through the skin.4 Usually, cold sores are spread through kissing while genital herpes is spread through vaginal, oral, or anal sex.5

 While there isn’t a cure for herpes, antiviral medicines can alleviate symptoms and shorten outbreaks.

 Syphilis is caused by a bacterial infection.
 In the early stages, it can show up as a painless (but extremely contagious) sore on your genitals or around your mouth.
 This might last for about 6 weeks.
 Afterward, you might have secondary symptoms that could last a few